Frequently Asked Questions

 You can watch our tutorial documents and/or videos for tips (link).
 If you still have questions, feel free to contact us for assistance.

-You can also access the list of the latest published citations from PubMed and Embase entered in DIDB, directly here.
+You can access the list of the latest published citations from PubMed and Embase entered in DIDB, directly here.
+You may use the filter function associated with each column in the result table to select citations of interest.

 To retrieve data about a specific pharmacokinetic parameter use the following query: Monographs (located at the top panel of DIDB homepage) > PK profiles (link).
 All compounds with different pharmacokinetic parameters will be presented in a table.
 You can use the table function, e.g., filter or re-order associated with each column, to generate the dataset of interest.